 Yki Nummi Pendant Lamp

-Materials: White acrylic lampshade, teak wood.
+Materials: White acrylic tubular lampshade, teak wood slat.
 Bakelite sockets, some metal parts.
-Wooden canopy.
+Square wooden canopy.

 Cord Length: 60 cm / 23.62’’

 Width: 40 cm / 15.74”

 Electricity: 2 bulbs E27, 2 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used.
 But a white/opaque or frosted bulb is preferred.

 Manufacturer: Sanka Oy, Loviisa, Finland for Oy Stockmann A.B.
 ORNO Metalworks, Kerava, Finland.

 Other versions: Also made as a wall lamp.
 You can find it in the 1964 catalogue over here.

 Yki Nummi was born on October 31, 1925 in China as a child of a Finnish missionary.
 Later on, he studied mathematics and physics in Turku and Helsinki and afterwards he studied design at the School of Applied Arts in Helsinki from 1946 until 1950.